Posted on 1 March 2011

 The exhibition represents an exciting collaboration between the Old Palace (York Minster’s centre for historic collections), the University, local calligraphers, the Yorkshire Museum, and the Danelaw Living History Centre at the Yorkshire Museum of Farming.

-“Scholarship and letters have been studied at York since the eighth century and these beautiful traces of Alcuin’s library are a very moving record of that long history still alive today,” said The Very Reverend Keith Jones, Dean of York.
+The Very Reverend Keith Jones, Dean of York, says: “Scholarship and letters have been studied at York since the eighth century and these beautiful traces of Alcuin’s library are a very moving record of that long history still alive today.”

-Peter Young, Archivist and curator of the Minster’s manuscript collections at the Old Palace, said, “This exhibition… only looks back on the history of education and learning at our cathedral, but, in doing so, also draws attention to the importance of the role that the Minster plays today in preserving our Christian heritage.”
+Peter Young, Archivist and curator of the Minster’s manuscript collections at the Old Palace, says: “We are pleased to welcome visitors to this exhibition, which not only looks back on the history of education and learning at our cathedral, but, in doing so, also draws attention to the importance of the role that the Minster plays today in preserving our Christian heritage.”